13 Mistakes New Beekeepers Make

 1. Starting With Only One Colony

-This is a mistake we made when we started beekeeping.
+This is a beekeeping mistake we made when we started.
 (Trust me, there are others on this list that I’ll mention.)
-We should have started with 2 colonies though because of another mistake we made (see below) it may not have mattered.
+We should have started with two colonies.
+(Because of another mistake we made on this list it may not have mattered, as you will see below).

-This seems to be a common mistake.
-Beginners may start beekeeping with only one colony for a variety of reasons such as cost considerations, space limitations or concerns about the time commitment.
+Beginning beekeeping with only one colony seems to be a common mistake.
+Beginners may start beekeeping with only one colony for various reasons such as cost considerations, space limitations, or concerns about the time commitment.

-You can start with one colony if there are factors that severely limit your ability to do more.
-But if you can handle it, start with 2 colonies.
+You CAN start with one colony if factors severely limit your ability to do more.
+But if you can handle it, start with two colonies.

 You Will Lose Bees